JakubPietrakIntel/bin/README.md

-# bin
+# pytorch-installer
-Useful scripts to include in Ubuntu setup.
+Bash script to manage Pytorch installation from source files.